sebilune/floppa-page/README.md

 # Floppa Website

 Welcome to the Floppa Website repository!
 This repository contains the source code and assets for a website dedicated to Floppa, an internet cat.
-The website serves as a demonstration of my ability to create a responsive website using vanilla HTML, CSS, and JavaScript, without relying on frameworks or extensions.
+The website serves as a demonstration of my ability to create a responsive website using vanilla HTML, CSS, and JavaScript.
+The TiltJS library was also used for interactivity with the cards.

 ## Table of Contents
 - [Project Overview](#project-overview)